-For those of us traveling without a trust fund, figuring out how to travel and create content while earning an income can be tough.
-It’s even harder in the early days before the content we’re creating is making a profit.
+For those of us traveling on a budget, figuring out how to travel and create content while earning an income can be tough.
+It’s even harder in the early days before our content is earning a profit.

 Because this is a sticky point for most new influencers, I’ve created an entire post about how to make a profit from your influencer status.

-If your job makes it difficult to travel, consider my post on ways to make money while traveling– for ideas on how ordinary skills you use in your current job can be converted to travel-lifestyle sustaining freelance work that you can do from anywhere in the world.
+If your job makes it difficult to travel, consider my post on ways to make money while traveling.
+That resource contains ideas on how ordinary skills you use in your current job can be converted to travel-lifestyle-sustaining freelance work that you can do from anywhere in the world.

-It’s never too late to start – even if your account never explodes in popularity, a travel Instagram can be a valuable way to record our travels for the sake of our own memories, and consistently creating travel-related content can build followers and engagement over time to launch our travel Instagram to success.
+It’s never too late to start – even if your account never explodes in popularity, a travel Instagram can be a valuable way to record our travels for the sake of our own memories.
+Consistently creating travel-related content can build followers and engagement over time to launch our travel Instagram to success.

 Pick a Username